AlexGustafsson/cupdate/README.md

 latest [released version](https://github.com/AlexGustafsson/cupdate/releases)
 and refer to the general config documentation in [docs/config.md](docs/config.md).
-The `latest` tag tracks the main branch and is therefore not recommended to use unless you want to try out the latest features.
+The `latest` tag tracks the main branch and is therefore **not recommended** to use unless you want to try out the latest, potentially unstable features.

 Although not recommended or intended, Cupdate can be run directly on host.
 In that case, please build Cupdate and run it using the instructions in